kubernetes-sigs/secrets-store-csi-driver/docs/MEMBERSHIP.md

 * Privileges:
   * Invitations to Contributor events
-  * Eligible to become a reviewer or approver
+  * Eligible to become an approver
+  * May give "lgtm" comment for code contributions

 **Note:** Acceptance of code contributions requires at least one approver in addition to the assigned reviewers.